STS-2: Mission summary

+In-house NASA documentary of STS-2.

 Despite the truncated flight, more than 90% of the mission's objectives were achieved.
 Moreover, modifications of the water sound suppression system at the pad, to absorb the solid rocket booster overpressure wave during launch, were effective; no tiles were lost and only 12 were damaged.
 Columbia was flown back to the Kennedy Space Center on November 25, 1981.

 STS-2 was the first Space Shuttle flight where O-ring blow-by was observed.
 After the damage was discovered, another O-ring was intentionally damaged to a further degree.
 It was then put through a flight simulation at three times the flight pressure.
 It survived the test, and was endorsed as flightworthy.
 This same problem would occur on fourteen more Shuttle flights, before contributing to the loss of orbiter Challenger in 1986.

 STS-2 was the last shuttle flight to have its external fuel tank (ET) painted white.
 In an effort to reduce the Shuttle's overall weight, STS-3 and all subsequent missions used an unpainted tank, saving approximately 272 kg of launch weight.
 This lack of paint gave the ET a distinctive orange-brown color, which eventually became emblematic of the Space Shuttle.

 Decades later, in 2006, some in the spaceflight community questioned whether the white paint would have prevented the ice-soaked foam shedding issue that led to the loss of Columbia.
 NASA consensus was that it would not.